natrimmer/claude_commit/README.md

 - `perf`: Performance improvements
 - `test`: Adding or updating tests
 - `chore`: Maintenance tasks, dependency updates, etc.
+- `ci`: Continuous integration changes
+- `build`: Changes that affect the build system or external dependencies
+- `revert`: Reverts a previous commit

 ## How It Works

-1. Reads your Anthropic API key from config
+1. Reads your Anthropic API key from config (stored in `~/.claude-commit/config.json`)
 2. Gets staged changes with `git diff --staged`
 3. Sends the diff and detailed prompt to Claude API
 4. Returns a formatted git commit command